 - 2 cups powdered sugar

-- about 5 Tbsp water
+- 5 Tbsp water, as needed

 Instructions

-- Preheat oven to 350F
+- Preheat your oven to 350F

-- Prepare a bundt pan by carefully buttering the entire surface, and then dusting with flour.
-Shake off excess flour.
+- Prepare your bundt pan by carefully buttering the entire surface, and then dusting with flour.
+Shake off the excess flour.

 - Whisk the dry ingredients together in a large mixing bowl.

-- Whisk the wet ingredients together in a another bowl.
+- Whisk the wet ingredients together in a separate bowl.

-- Add the wet ingredients to the dry and whisk until just combined, don’t over mix.
+- Add the wet ingredients to the dry and whisk or stir until just combined, don't over mix.
+I like to use a silicone spoonula.

 - Pour the batter into the prepared pan and bake for 45-50 minutes, until a toothpick inserted near the center comes out without wet batter clinging to it.
-Set the pan on a cooling rack for 15 minutes.
+(Moist crumbs are fine.)
+Set the pan on a cooling rack for 15 minutes, and set a timer for this!

-- Invert the cake and once it is safely out of the pan, gently flip it back over so that the rough edge is facing up.
+- Run a thin blunt knife around the edges of the pan, and around the center tube to loosen.
+Invert the cake and once it is safely out of the pan, gently flip it back over so that the rough edge is facing up.
 Let cool completely.

 - To make the glaze, whisk the sugar with just enough water to make a smooth pourable glaze.
 When you lift the spoon and let the glaze drip down the ‘squiggles’ should disappear instantly.
 I used almost but not quite all of the water.
 If you like you can flavor your glaze with vanilla extract, but add that before adding the water.